 Legal Guidelines for Taxidermists

 - A taxidermist license is necessary in order to practice taxidermy for pay.
-Application for the license must be made to the ND Game and Fish Department in Bismarck.
+Applications for the license can be made online.

 - A federal permit is also required if a taxidermist wishes to mount migratory birds.
 Information regarding federal regulations may be obtained by writing the US Fish and Wildlife Service, Migratory Bird Permit Office, PO Box 25486, Denver, CO 80225-0486, or call 303-236-8171.